 2010.
 After two months in the hospital, Luca made a full recovery.
 He is a charmer who loves giraffes, gym class

 and the park.
-Luca will cross the finish with his mom, dad, sister and Team Donate Life.
+Luca will cross the finish with his mom, dad, sister and Teams Donate Life 1 and 2.

 BEN RUNS CODE THREE

-walking.
-Ben developed cardiomyopathy and suffered a cardiac arrest in May 2006 requiring
+difficulty walking.
+Ben developed cardiomyopathy and suffered a cardiac arrest in May 2006 requiring ECMO

 ORU RELAYS THE MESSAGE BY GENERATING PUBLICITY WORTH $25 MILLION

-promoting donation through the Golden Gate Relay and other events.
-Discuss your
+promoting donation through the GGR and other events.
+Discuss your wishes regarding

-wishes regarding organ donation with your family.
-Solicit online donations and
+organ donation with your family.
+Solicit online donations and request tax

 HELP SAVE 18 AMERICANS WHO DIE EVERYDAY WAITING FOR ORGANS